dburger/algorithms/interleaving-strings/README.md

 The time and space complexity for this solution is O(m * n) where m is the length of `s1` and n is the length of `s2`.
-This is because the number of computations and the size of the memo is bound by having to compute each `(m, n)` position only once.
+This is because the number of computations and the size of the memo is bound by having to potentially compute each `(m, n)` position once.

 ```java
 class Solution {